-If you are using windows regularly, then this blog will definitely increase your productivity.
-Compiled below is an exclusive list of windows keyboard shortcuts that will help you breeze through your daily work.
+If you are using Windows regularly, using these Windows keyboard shortcuts will definitely increase your productivity.
+Compiled below is an exclusive list of shortcuts that will help you breeze through your daily work.

 1. Ctrl+Z : Undo

-Whatever program you’re running – this function helps you get back to your last input.
-So don’t worry about all the mistakes.
-P.S. not all function keys wear capes.
+Whatever program you’re running, this function helps you get back to your last input.
+So don’t worry about all the mistakes as this particular shortcut will save you every time.

 2. Ctrl + A : Select All

-Again, irrespective of which program you are running, this shortcut key selects all the text, files or folders or elements in the program depending on what you are using.
+Again, irrespective of which program you are running, this shortcut key selects all of the text, files, folders, or elements in any given program or page.

 3. Ctrl + C : Copy

 You’ve selected what you wanted to.
-Now what?
-You’d like to copy it of course.
+Now you’d like to copy it.

-This is probably one of the top shortcut key people would use when working on their windows system.
-Easily copy whatever you like and it stays with you until you are ready to paste it where you like.
+This is probably one of the top shortcut keys people use when working on their Windows system.
+Easily copy whatever you like, and it stays with you until you are ready to paste it.

 4. Ctrl + V : Paste

-Paste easily all that you have copied.
-It could be text, file, image or folder.
-A very useful feature to bring every thing together.
+Easily paste all that you have copied.
+It could be a text, file, image, or folder.
+In any case, this is a very useful feature to bring everything together.

 5. Ctrl + X : Cut

-Don’t want a piece of text/table/image/file at the particular place?
+Don’t want a piece of text/table/image/file in a particular place?

 Simply select it and use the shortcut Ctrl + X. The piece gets removed and copied.
-Then simply use the paste shortcut to paste it anywhere you like.
+Then, use the paste shortcut to paste it anywhere you like.

 6. Alt + Tab : Switch Screen/Tabs

-This one has been around for a while and has been enhanced with upgrades in the windows OS.
-Simple press Alt and then the Tab key and you will switch to the next tab/screen.
+This one has been around for a while and has been enhanced with upgrades in the Windows OS.
+Simply press Alt and then the Tab key, and you will switch to the next tab/screen.

-While holding on to the Alt button and tapping on Tab let’s you choose between multiple screens.
+Holding down the Alt button and tapping on Tab let’s you move and choose between multiple screens.
 Talk about multi-tasking!

 7. Ctrl + Alt + Del : Start Task Manager

-What happens when an application starts to lag or stops responding or just your windows OS stands still and you can’t move a thing.
-You summon Ctrl + Alt + Del.
-When you press them together a magical box called task manager opens up.
+What happens when an application starts to lag or stops responding, or your windows OS stands still and you can’t move a thing?
+You summon Ctrl + Alt + Del!
+When you press them together, a magical box called the task manager opens up.

 8. Alt + F4 : Close App

 This shortcut has been around for decades now!
-Simply press alt plus the function F4 key and you will see the application that you are on closes.
+Simply press Alt plus the function F4 key and the application you’re using will close.

 However, it is smart enough to ask you to save your work before it shuts down.
 It also works almost on anything right from your browser to games and custom applications.